cmcfarlane/meta/Reading-List.md

 Guala, Franceso and Daniel Steel. *The Philosophy of Social Science Reader*.
 Routledge, 2010.

+Haraway, Donna.
+"Situated Knowledges: The Science Question in Feminism and the Privilege of Partial Perspective." *Feminist Studies* 14 (1988): 575--99.

 Hedström, Peter. *Social Mechanisms: An Analytical Approach to Social Theory*.
 Cambridge UP, 1998.

 Hedström, Peter. *Dissecting the Social: On the Principles of Analytical Sociology*.
 Cambridge UP, 2005.

+Hodgson, Geoffrey M. and Thorbjørn Knudsen. *Darwin's Conjecture: The Search for General Principles of Social and Economic Evolution*.
+University of Chicago Press, 2010.

 Ingold, Tim. *The Perception of the Environment: Essays on Livelihood, Dwelling and Skill*.
 Routledge, 2011.